1. Management Myths:

 Reality: It takes much more than the latest model mainframe, workstation, or PC to do high-quality software development.
 Computer-aided software engineering(CASE) tools are more important than hardware for achieving good quality and productivity, yet the majority of software developers still do not use them effectively.

-c.
-My people have state-of-art software development tools, after all, we buy them the newest computers.
+people have state-of-art software development tools, after all, we buy them the

 Reality: people who were working must spend time educating the newcomers.